A creamy vegan risotto that's packed full of both flavour and goodness. This butternut squash and kale risotto is gluten free, dairy free and vegan.

 - 300 g cavolo nero washed, removed from stems and shredded

-- 3 tbsp nutritional yeast or vegan parmesan alternative
+- 3 tablespoons nutritional yeast or vegan parmesan alternative

 - salt and pepper